Zsombi55/Parking-Sharing/README.md

 ## Setup

 Clone project, then install npm inside its root folder to get the current "node_modules" package.

+Set up MariaDB and import mock data from the sql file in the Public/Data path (for now until in-app is added).

 ```
 npm install